Township Rollers F.C.: Rivalries

 Township Rollers has a rivalry with fellow Gaborone team Gaborone United (GU).
-This rivalry can traced back to early years of organised Botswana football as the two teams were part of the Gaborone Big Three, together with Notwane, the three sides being dominant from the early years of Botswana club football in the 1960s and 1970s.
+This rivalry can be traced back to early years of organised Botswana football as the two teams were part of the Gaborone Big Three, together with Notwane, the three sides being dominant from the early years of Botswana club football in the 1960s and 1970s.
 BDF XI (1980s) and Extension Gunners (1990s), later joined the Gaborone Big Three in achieving league success.
 The Gaborone Derby between Rollers and GU was Botswana football's biggest match between the 1960s and the 1990s.
 But in the post-2000 period the derby waned somewhat due to the mixed fortunes of the teams, as they struggled in the early years of the new millennium (2000-4).

-Due to the rise of Mochudi Centre Chiefs in the mid to late 2000s, Rollers found themselves competing for honours with the Kgatleng side; the two sides winning nine of the ten league titles between the 2007-8 and 2016-17 seasons (five won by Rollers, four by Centre Chiefs).
+Due to the rise of Mochudi Centre Chiefs in the mid to late 2000s, Rollers found themselves competing for honours with the Kgatleng side; the two sides winning nine of the ten league titles between the 2007-8 and 2016–17 seasons (five won by Rollers, four by Centre Chiefs).
 This led to their rivalry becoming intense.
-From the mid 2000s Rollers and Chiefs amassed squads that had the cream of local football talent.
+From the mid-2000s Rollers and Chiefs amassed squads that had the cream of local football talent.
 Games between the two teams are normally at the National Stadium, which acts as the home ground of both teams.